Mom’s Chicken Char Siu is One of My Childhood Faves

 Mixing the char siu marinade.

-Simply whisk together the soy sauce, dark brown sugar, Chinese five spice, & garlic powder, then dilute it with a little water.
+Simply whisk together the soy sauce, dark brown sugar, Chinese five spice, and garlic powder, then dilute it with a little water.
 You can also add a few drops of red food coloring (pictured) to create the iconic red hue of char siu glaze, but it’s totally optional.

 Don’t forget! ⇢ It’s essential to reserve some of the char siu sauce to baste the chicken as it roasts, which creates the iconic glossy finish signature to traditional char siu.
-I recommend using about 1/2 of the char siu sauce to marinate the chicken & saving the rest for the roasting process.
+I recommend using about 1/2 of the char siu sauce to marinate the chicken and saving the rest for the roasting process.

 Suggested Marinating Time